Elementary school (grades K-5) · Florida City, FL

 How many students attend Lincoln-Marti Schools International Campus?

 Lincoln-Marti Schools International Campus has 210 students enrolled.
-It is a elementary school in FLORIDA CITY, FL.
+It is an elementary school in Florida City, FL.

 What is the student-teacher ratio at Lincoln-Marti Schools International Campus?